Joewus12345/netsuite_crawler/README.md

 ```sh
 python main.py
 ```
+The process is the same as normal mode, but the browser window stays hidden.
+The script prompts you for the 2FA code in the console and then scrapes all role permissions automatically.

 #### **NB: This only applies to user accounts with Administrative Privileges**

-- The bot asks for the 2FA code in the console.
+- Provide the 2FA code when prompted in the terminal.
-- You type the 6-digit code, and the bot submits it automatically.

 ---